briandgomez/Study/Security+/Security Operations.md

 # Security Tools
-- <u>Security Content Automation Protocol (SCAP)</u>: allows tools to identify and act on the same criteria
+- <u>Security Content Automation Protocol (SCAP)</u>: specifications developed by NIST to standardize the way security software communicates information about vulnerabilities, configurations, and compliance
     - Maintained by NIST
     - Validates the security configuration
     - Confirm patch installs
     - Scan for a security breach
-    - Useful i large environments
+    - Useful in large environments

 - <u>Benchmarks</u>: applying security best practices to everything
     - For a mobile device, good benchmarks would be to disable screenshots, disable screen recordings, prevent voice calls when locked